MaxArt2501/p-slides/readme.md

 - <kbd>End</kbd>: end of the presentation.

 These keys are compatible with most presentation pointers that are registered as external keyboards.

+The `id` attribute on the `<p-deck>` element is necessary to tell decks apart.
+If not provided, it will be generated using the [text content](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent) of the deck, hashed using SHA-1 and converted to a hex string.
+This is necessary because you can open the presentation in more than one window and their states are synchronized using a [`BroadcastChannel`](https://developer.mozilla.org/en-US/docs/Web/API/Broadcast_Channel_API).
+If different decks are server on the same origin, then their states would get mixed.

 ### Fragments